 Take a look at Janny’s and John’s workloads.
 The report shows that Janny is overloaded, while John doesn’t have enough work and is willing to take more responsibilities.
 In such a case, you can clearly see the situation and just re-distribute tasks between these 2 people.

 1. Report can be created for a different scope – day, month, week, and user can choose the custom period

 2. Filter projects, include placeholders and export the report to an Excel file.

 Then it may seem that person is not really that loaded, but with the use of ActivityTimeline we may add these activities to the user’s schedule using custom events.
-Users can create some own events and schedule for different days – calls, meetings, flights, and everything that they want.
-Such thing as administration & maintenance could be spread across the whole month, while meetings & calls can be 1-2 on a day, and with the help of custom events we will show that person is actually quite loaded and in addition with a few Jira tasks person is really 100% loaded, not 20% as it was shown without custom events.
+Users can create their own events and schedule for different days – calls, meetings, flights, and everything that they want.
+Such things as administration & maintenance could be spread across the whole month, while meetings & calls can be 1-2 on a day, and with the help of custom events we will show that person is actually quite loaded and in addition with a few Jira tasks person is really 100% loaded, not 20% as it was shown without custom events.

 Take a look at the screenshot.

 In the first pic, it seems like the person isn’t overloaded, but in the second one, it’s visible what happens when you add what actually the person is doing with the help of custom events.

 It doesn’t matter which type of underload exists in your team, the main thing – it exists, and the Manager should pay special attention to such issues, as depressed and unsatisfied people will break the working process, and in the worst-case scenario – hurt their own health.